 To learn more about each Award category and winners of the past Think Brick Awards please visit our Awards section here

 It depends on the category you enter the project into; you can find all the category briefs here.
 Award entries for 2024 will open on the 12th February.

-A nominated project for the 2024 Think Brick Awards must have been completed since January 2018 and located in Australia or, if internationally located, built with Australian manufactured masonry products.
+A nominated project for the 2024 Think Brick Awards must have been completed since January 2022 and located in Australia or, if internationally located, built with Australian manufactured masonry products.

 Yes, you can enter the same project in multiple award categories as long as it meets the criteria for each award category.